Have you ever lost your way while driving to a new place in your truck?

 Here is a brief rundown of some of the factors that you should look into.

 - GPS screen size: The screen size should be big enough for you to comfortably see the routes while driving.
 If you have to squint at the screen, then it’s too small for you.
 Bear in mind also that the cabin area of a truck is larger than that of a car.
 A smaller screen may, therefore, look a little lost in the cabin.

 - Detailed route information: This is the primary function of any GPS, and it’s no different for a trucker.
-It needs to show you the correct route in a simple and easy to follow format.
-Various devices provide different navigational features and the maps on a Garmin can look different to the plans on a TomTom.
+It needs to show you the correct route in a simple and easy-to-follow format.
+Various devices provide different navigational features, and the maps on a Garmin can look different to the plans on a TomTom.
 The information may be similar, but the layout is different.
-Some people prefer the Garmin mapping while others prefer TomToms.
-It comes down to personal preference but, either way, you need to know what’s coming up on your route.
+Some people prefer Garmin maps while others prefer TomTom.
+It comes down to personal preference, but, either way, you need to know what’s coming up on your route.

 - Traffic Alerts: Is there an inbuilt sim card, or do you need to connect your smartphone?
 Are there any additional costs that you should be aware of?
 Connecting your smartphone and travelling through different countries can be costly if you use a lot of data.

 - Price: We believe that you should get good value for your money.
 Our reviews should inform you and enable you to make the right decision while keeping it within your budget.